smittyvanilli/Neovim-from-scratch/README.md

 Add Mason for a superior plugin to nvim-lsp.

+## Additional Notes

 The following is copied from Christian Chiarulli's README file.
 (https://github.com/LunarVim/Neovim-from-scratch/blob/master/README.md)

----
+## Important Updates

-**Important Update** When I initially created this repo I didn't anticipate the amount of breaking changes, if you'd like to use the same basic config as this one as a base I recommend my new repo: [nvim-basic-ide](https://github.com/LunarVim/nvim-basic-ide)
+When I initially created this repo I didn't anticipate the amount of breaking changes, if you'd like to use the same basic config as this one as a base I recommend my new repo: [nvim-basic-ide](https://github.com/LunarVim/nvim-basic-ide)

-**Another Update** This repo should work fine with Neovim 0.8, also all packages are pinned so it should remain stable.
+This repo should work fine with Neovim 0.8, also all packages are pinned so it should remain stable.

 Each video will be associated with a branch so checkout the one you are interested in, you can follow along with this [playlist](https://www.youtube.com/watch?v=ctH-a-1eUME&list=PLhoH5vyxr6Qq41NFL4GvhFp-WLd5xzIzZ).

-## Try out this config
+## Installation

 Make sure to remove or move your current `nvim` directory